 - A description of evacuation procedures.

-- A description of evacuation procedures for people with vision loss who are regularly in the building.
+- A description of evacuation procedures for people impacted by blindness who are regularly in the building.

-- A description of the responsibilities of building staff and other occupants of the building in an emergency situation, including specific instructions on how to assist people with vision loss.
+- A description of the responsibilities of building staff and other occupants of the building in an emergency situation, including specific instructions on how to assist people impacted by blindness.

 - A copy of applicable fire safety regulations.